Tombert/yil/README.md

 play it, but drat, you're stuck with a library that depends on the last argument being a callback.
 What a drag.

-Yil helps skirt this by creating an easy wrapper to write synchrnous code.
+Yil helps skirt this by creating an easy wrapper to write synchronous code.

 Requirements
 ============